techengineer3d/ReShade/README.md

 In the preset folder, there is an updated version of this preset called TechEngineer3D-PostFX-Color-Contrast-Sharp-Bloom-v2.

-I have posted some screenshots below from the v2 version, comparing the original image and the reshaded image.
+I have posted some screenshots below, showing the original image and reshaded image.

 The small image preview on GitHub makes it hard to see many of the enhanced details.